'Antilia' bomb scare case: Ex-cop Pradeep Sharma sent in judicial custody till July 12 | Law-Order

 A special NIA court here on Monday remanded former 'encounter specialist' police officer Pradeep Sharma in judicial custody till July 12 in the case of an explosives-laden vehicle found near the residence of industrialist Mukesh Ambani and the murder of businessman Mansukh Hiran.

+The court also extended the NIA custody of two other accused - Manish Soni and Satish Mothkuri.

+The National Investigation Agency (NIA) arrested Sharma along with Soni and Mothkuri on June 17.

-Sharma was arrested by the National Investigation Agency (NIA) last week.
-He was on Monday produced before the court which sent him in judicial custody till July 12 as no further remand was sought by the probe agency.
+On Monday, Sharma was produced before the special NIA court which sent him in judicial custody till July 12 as no further remand was sought by the probe agency.

 Two other accused in the case, Santosh Shelar and Anand Jadhav, who were arrested by the NIA from suburban Malad on June 11, were also sent in judicial custody till July 12.